 Full Proposals due Friday, April 26, 2019 on eProjects for the 2020-2022 Grant Program for Hawai’i and American Samoa.

-Join us for our upcoming spring 2019 Seminar Series.
+Join us for our upcoming Fall 2019 Seminar Series.

 Water Resources Research Center’s Dr. Sayed Bateni has received a major award from the US Department of Agriculture’s Conservation Innovation Grants program.